 The Women’s Royal Naval Service was reformed in April 1939.
 Women were recruited for shore-based jobs to release men for service at sea.
 By 1943, there were 74,000 WRNS (or 'Wrens') serving in the UK and overseas.
 Wrens played a major part in the planning and organisation of naval operations.
-From 1941, Wrens served at Bletchley Park operating machines used in code-breaking.
+From 1941, Wrens served at Bletchley Park and its outstations operating machines used in code-breaking.

 Women also volunteered for the First Aid Nursing Yeomanry (FANY), Women's Voluntary Service (WVS) or served in Civil Defence, the National Fire Service, Air Transport Auxiliary (ATA) or in military nursing.